 With developments in the cloud giving SMEs access to previously unaffordable software and tools, it’s impossible to obtain the benefits of IIoT without making the switch.
 So, it’s vital that service-led companies act now to capitalise on improved operational performance – or risk being left behind.

 However, there is an easy way to start reaping the benefits.
 As cloud solutions and advanced analytics options evolve, the lines between predictive and preventative maintenance are becoming increasingly blurred.
-At Cloud Geeni, our innovative cloud-based PPM software uses advanced analytics to deliver improved insights that take preventive maintenance to the next level.
+At Service Geeni, our innovative cloud-based PPM software uses advanced analytics to deliver improved insights that take preventive maintenance to the next level.

 With Service Geeni, our PPM module will help you to manage maintenance contracts more efficiently.
 Delivering improved insights, by enabling more predictive maintenance we’ll help you to save time and money.